bbauska/Anti-Project2025/anti.md

 uneconomical.
 The Trump Administration urged Congress to eliminate the CIG program, but the program has strong support on Capitol Hill.
 At a minimum, a new conservative Administration should ensure that each CIG project meets sound economic standards and a rigorous cost-benefit analysis.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for a change to Section 10 © of the Urban Mass Transportation Act, which requires any agency receiving federal funds cannot reduce compensation for workers.
+<p>Project 2025 called for a change to Section 10 © of the Urban Mass Transportation Act, which
+requires any agency receiving federal funds cannot reduce compensation for workers.
 “The next Administration can remove the largest obstacle to reforming labor costs.
 Section 10© of the Urban Mass Transportation Act of 196414 was initially intended to protect bargaining rights for workers in privately